coder0211/coder0211-lib/README.md

 - AutomaticKeepAliveClientMixin is used to keep the screen alive when the user navigates to another screen.
 - It also provides the [initState] method to initialize the [store] instance.
-- It also provides the [dispose] method to dispose the [store] instance.
 - It also provides the [build] method to build the screen.
 - Every screen state should extend this class.
 - [BaseScreenState] is a stateful widget.